Deafness in Italy: Higher education

-According to a study done at the Institute for the Deaf of Turin the enrollment of deaf and hard of hearing students in universities of Turin, Italy have increased for the past 15 years.
-The three universities of Turin (University of Turin, Polytechnic of Turin, and Albertina Academy of Fine Arts) enroll between 25 to 35 deaf and hard of hearing students each year.
-They count a total of 81 deaf students at the University of Turin since 2000.
-Most deaf students obtain a degree in education and out of the 22 deaf students who graduated, ten received a Bachleor's degree, four completed a Masters, seven are currently enrolled in Masters degree, and only one obtained a second level Masters.
-Overall there is only few students in Masters degree and no PhD candidates.
+According to a study done at the Institute for the Deaf of Turin, the enrollment of deaf and hard of hearing students in universities in Turin, Italy, has increased for the past 15 years.
+The three universities of Turin (University of Turin, Polytechnic of Turin, and Albertina Academy of Fine Arts) enroll between 25 and 35 deaf and hard-of-hearing students each year.
+They have counted a total of 81 deaf students at the University of Turin since 2000.
+Most deaf students obtain a degree in education, and out of the 22 deaf students who graduated, ten received a bachelor's degree, four completed a master's degree, seven are currently enrolled in a master's degree, and only one obtained a second-level master's degree.
+Overall, there are only a few students with master's degrees and no PhD candidates.

 In universities, interpreters are provided at some institutions to deaf signers.
-Deaf and hard of hearing students are also entitled to individual lesson plans and special support such as tutoring.
-After enrollment to a university the student has to apply for service to a Disability office and another an interview an individual plan is designed and signed by the school for the student.
-The office will have a set number of hours of tutoring and interpreting as well as other services the student will need.
-The students are assigned to a mentor that specialized in deaf and harding hearing studies and education.
+Deaf and hard-of-hearing students are also entitled to individual lesson plans and special support, such as tutoring.
+After enrollment in a university, the student has to apply for service at a disability office, and after an interview, an individual plan is designed and signed by the school for the student.
+The office will have a set number of hours of tutoring and interpreting, as well as other services the student will need.
+The students are assigned to a mentor who specializes in deaf and hard-of-hearing studies and education.

-Current issues with education in Italy is the drop out rate and the availability of tutorship hours.
-As the number of deaf students increase each year, the hours each students receives of tutorship decreases due to a reduced amount of resources for the education sector set from the national spending review policy.
-Out of 81 deaf students enrolled 34 students have dropped out which accounts for one third of the total enrolled.
-One main issue stated in the study that results in the dropout is discontinuity.
-Deaf students lack proper guidance in programs and switch between majors causing deaf students on average to spend more years to complete university.
+Current issues with education in Italy are the dropout rate and the availability of tutorship hours.
+As the number of deaf students increases each year, the hours each student receives of tutorship decreases due to a reduced amount of resources for the education sector set by the national spending review policy.
+Out of 81 deaf students enrolled, 34 have dropped out, which accounts for one-third of the total enrolled.
+One main issue stated in the study that results in dropout is discontinuity.
+Deaf students lack proper guidance in programs and switch between majors, causing deaf students on average to spend more years to complete university.
 The study also states that while the UNCRPD wants state parties to create a universally accessible environment, universities are too focused on individual special support.